-11. In a charge for felony or misdemeanours committed on the high seas or in foreign parts the allegation that the person injured or aggrieved was at the time of the offence charged in the Peace the high seas. of the Queen shall be a sufficient allegation of the jurisdiction of the Court to hear and determine the same.
+Venue in offences committed on the high seas.
+11. In a charge for felony or misdemeanours committed on the high seas or in foreign parts the allegation that the person injured or aggrieved was at the time of the offence charged in the Peace of the Queen shall be a sufficient allegation of the jurisdiction of the Court to hear and determine the same.
 The charge shall with the above addition be in the same form as is hereinbefore mentioned.